"When you say yes to others, make sure you are not saying no to yourself."

 - I try to understand where they're coming from.

-- It's not my place to judge others.
+- It's not my place to judge.

 - They've been through so much already.